Rhubarb. Pronounced roo-barb, is a funny-sounding name for a vegetable isn’t it?

-2. McDonald’s Canadian Red
+McDonald’s Canadian Red

-Well, if this is the look you desire in your garden when growing rhubarb, then you should consider this variety.
+Canada Red is another red option for rhubarb.
 It boasts a sweet flavor and packs a lot of juice as well.

-Also, if you are looking for a pretty red rhubarb variety to use to make scrumptious jams, then this variety is great for that as well.
+If you’re looking for a pretty red rhubarb variety to use to make scrumptious jams, then this variety is great for that as well.

 Victoria is one of the oldest varieties of rhubarb.
 The stalks aren’t small, but they aren’t large either.
 It is a nice mid-size producer.

 But the stalks are more of a deep red versus traditional bright red coloring.
 The red stands out closer to the base of the plant.
 When you look towards the leaves, you begin to see the stalk turn green.

 Not everyone who grows rhubarb wants a red variety.
 Some people prefer the green variety of rhubarb.
 If this is you, then you’ll like the riverside giant variety.